Causes of Failure of 1956 Constitution of Pakistan:

 9. Lack of Education:

 A country can become developed only when its people are well educated and it has a high literacy rate.
 Unfortunately, the people were not well educated and the people were easily influenced by the demagogues.
-This lack of education also led to the failure of the 1956 constitution.
+This lack of education also led to the failure of 1956 Constitution.

 10. Economic Crisis in the Country: